-For the first time since 1999, The National Pavement Expo, sponsored by Asphalt Contractor and Pavement Maintenance and Reconstruction magazines, brought back live outdoor demos to showcase the equipment contractors are in the market to purchase at the show.
+For the first time since 1999, The National Pavement Expo, sponsored by Asphalt Contract and Pavement Maintenance and Reconstruction Magazines, brought back live outdoor demos to showcase the equipment contractors are in the market to purchase at the show.

-This year, NPE was hosted January 9-11 in Fort Lauderdale, FL.
+This year, NPE was hosted January 9th to 11th in Fort Lauderdale, FL.
 Pavers, compactors, sweepers, sealcoating machines, stripers infrared machines and more were all tasked with helping to repair the badly deteriorating parking lot outside the Greater Fort Lauderdale Convention Center.

 “The BM 600/15 was new to the U.S. market in 2013,” says John Hood, director of sales at Bomag.
 “It’s a 24” mill and is designed for commercial paving contractors to help them edge, mill, make utility cuts and do patching.”
 Hood adds that the BM 600/15 was designed to replace a skid steer with a front mounted grinder attachment.

 Next, Ranger Construction from West Palm Beach, donated 20 tons of S3 hot mix asphalt to be used to pave the milled surface.
-“We like to give back,” says Dawn Miller from Ranger Construction, “It’s very important for us to be a part of these events and this one was phenomenal.”
+“We like to give back,” says Dawn Miller from Ranger Construction, “It’s very important for us to be a part of these events and this one was phenomenal.
+The turnout was great and the response from the crowd was even better.”

 The first pass of the paving was placed by a CP100 from Carlson Paving Products.
-This three-man unit replaces the smaller CP90 the company previously offered.
+This three man unit replaces the smaller CP90 the company previously offered.
 “The CP100 is a true 100 horse unit with a Tier 4i engine,” says Kevin Jeske, great lakes regional manager at Carlson Paving.
+The unit offers a longer lifecycle for the material in the handling system and now comes with a handheld wireless remote that can control the screed functions from up to 50 ft.

-Paving was completed by a Leeboy 8616B Track Paver which is specifically designed for road and commercial applications.
+Paving was completed by a Leeboy 8616B Track Paver which is specifically designed for road and commercial applications, but completed the work in the small location with no problems at all.

-Be sure you mark your calendars for NPE 2015 to be held in Nashville, TN, January 28-31.
+Be sure you mark your calendars for NPE 2015 in Nashville, TN, January 28th – 31st.